-Leeds Grand Mosque (LGM), the largest mosque in Leeds with a regular congregation of well over 1200 Muslims, a dramatic increase since its humble beginning in 1994.
+Leeds Grand Mosque (LGM) is the largest mosque in Leeds with a regular congregation of well over 2000 Muslims, which has been a dramatic increase since its humble beginning in 1994.
 Over the last two decades, it has developed to become a truly lively and spirited Mosque, seeking to encapsulate the very ideals on which it now thrives as opposed to being simply a place of worship.
 Due to its close proximity to the University, LGM has a very diverse and multicultural community; contributing to the very warm, welcoming and friendly atmosphere that the mosque is so well known for by those who visit and access its many services.

-We believe in the multi-faceted role it has been playing in establishing the success, tranquility and enlightenment of the Muslim community; as well as welcoming other faiths who wish to explore the true Islam and learn its core values.
-Here at LGM we envision to build a community, whereby the role of the Masjid serves as both nourishment and as a solution to the myriad of needs and challenges facing the community at large, as well as serving as a source of betterment of the world; and as a platform for social cohesion, integration and interaction.
+We believe in the multi-faceted role it has been playing in establishing the success, tranquillity and enlightenment of the Muslim community; as well as welcoming other faiths who wish to explore the true Islam and learn its core values.
+Here at LGM, we envision building a community, whereby the role of the Masjid serves as both nourishment and as a solution to the myriad of needs and challenges facing the community at large, as well as serving as a source of the betterment of the world; and as a platform for social cohesion, integration and interaction.